kvdijken/Settings/README.md

 The maximum allowed number of settings is given upon initialisation of the library.

 If during creation of the settings NULL is passed as the name for a setting, an empty line will be inserted.
 The allows grouping of the settings.

+To be done:
+- speedup of the display in case of scrolling to a setting which is not yet on the screen (fast scrolling of ST7735 is possible?)
+- create an example program.
+- ...